BOOKING & REGISTRATION PROCEDURE:

 1 to 1/1 to 2 SWIMMING TEACHING/COACHING

-2. Parents/carers are required to make it clear to the Aqua Swimming administration team the level and ability of the swimmer who is receiving tuition, including any known medical conditions that may affect them during a lesson period.
+Parents/carers are required to inform the Aqua Swimming administration team the level and ability of the swimmer who is receiving tuition, including any known medical conditions that may affect them during a lesson period.